ASU-VDA-Lab/ECO-CHIP/README.md

 ### Design carbon parameters
 The [designC.json](./config/example/designC.json) includes parameters such as the number of design iterations, volume (indicating the number of manufactured parts), and the overall architecture power.
 Additionally, it encompasses parameters like transistors_per_gate, power_per_core which is the power consumed by the compute resources used for design, as well as carbon_per_kWh, indicating the carbon footprint per kWh from the source.
 The transistor per gate is used to calculate the number of logic gates in the design which is further used to evaluate design effort.

-### Technology node list

-The [node_list.txt](./config/node_list.txt) file specifies the possible combination of nodes each chiplet can be implemented in.
-The current node_list.txt file contains [7,10,14] and ECO-CHIP generates the CFP for  all feasible combinations for 7nm, 10nm and 14nm, for all the chiplets specified in design.json.
-ECO-CHIP currently supports the following nodes 7nm, 10nm, 14nm, 22nm, and 28nm.

 ### Operational carbon parameters
 In [operationalC.json](./config/example/operationalC.json) the lifetime value parameter is provided in hours as its unit of measurement.
 The current example file demonstrates a lifetime of 2 years (2*365*24 = 17520)